anthfuller/F7-LAS/README.md

 10. License
 This project is licensed under the terms in LICENSE.

 © 2025 Anthony L. Fuller.
-All rights reserved.
+F7-LAS is developed independently and is not affiliated with, endorsed by, or associated with any employer.